 - Offsite travel required as part of the position during the course of the work day.

-This part-time position lasts from mid-June – mid-August, 2019, which covers training and program wrap-up.
+This part-time position lasts from mid-June to mid-August, 2019, which covers training and program wrap-up.
 This is a non-exempt/non-benefited position.
-Send cover letter and resume (Museum Teacher: Teen Programs) to firstname.lastname@example.org.
-Deadline for applications is March 8, 2019.
+Send cover letter and resume (Museum Teacher: Teen Programs) to email@example.com.
+Applications will be evaluated on a rolling basis through March 31, 2019.
 No phone calls, please.